Is Neoprene Waterproof And Is It Safe?

 Conclusion

 Is neoprene waterproof, yes.
-It is also generally safe to wear but it is not safe for the environment.
+It is also generally considered safe to wear but it is not safe for the environment.

 Once you know how neoprene is made and its negative effect on the environment, it’s hard not to look for alternative clothing for staying warm in cold water and in cold weather.